threedworld-mit/tdw/Documentation/python/robot_creator.md

 - Windows 10, OS X, or Linux
   - On a remote Linux server, you'll need a valid virtual display (see the `display` parameter of the constructor)
-- Unity Editor 2020.2 (must be installed via Unity Editor)
+- Unity Editor 2020.2 (must be installed via Unity Hub)
 - Python3 and the `tdw` module.

 ### ROS and .xacro file requirements